himadri027roy/multi_agent_equity_consistency_audit/README.md

 ---

 ## Abstract

-This repository implements a deterministic auditing solver, `multi_agent_equity_consistency_audit`, designed to reconstruct and validate the complete evidentiary, dialectical, behavioural, and econometric audit chain of an agentic equity research workflow patterned after the AlphaAgents framework of Zhao et al. (2025).
-The benchmark formalises an equity-research pipeline in which three role-restricted specialist agents — a valuation agent constrained to price-volume evidence, a fundamental agent constrained to filing-derived evidence, and a sentiment agent constrained to news-derived evidence — produce risk-profile-conditioned recommendations that are subsequently reconciled through a structured multi-agent debate.
-The solver verifies four interlocking audit layers: role-access compliance and claim-evidence support; directed-graph reconstruction of debate logs with PageRank-based speaker influence and terminal-consensus reconciliation; realised portfolio performance under an equal-weight, BUY-only construction with rolling Sharpe diagnostics and an alpha-beta excess-return regression; and risk-profile monotonicity together with a constrained convex projection on risk-averse inclusion scores.
-The solver emits a single structured JSON object that summarises the entire audit and assigns a discrete consistency signature drawn from the set `{fully_consistent, portfolio_consistent_with_evidence_warnings, risk_profile_inconsistent, globally_inconsistent}`.
+This repository implements a deterministic auditing solver, `multi_agent_equity_consistency_audit`, for reconstructing and validating the complete consistency chain of an agentic equity research benchmark.
+The benchmark formalizes a workflow in which three role-restricted specialist agents — a valuation agent constrained to price-volume evidence, a fundamental agent constrained to filing-derived evidence, and a sentiment agent constrained to news-derived evidence — generate risk-profile-conditioned recommendations that are reconciled through structured multi-agent debate.
+The solver verifies four interlocking audit layers: role-access compliance and claim-evidence support; directed-graph reconstruction of debate logs with speaker-level PageRank aggregation and terminal-consensus reconciliation; realized portfolio performance under equal-weight BUY-only construction with rolling Sharpe diagnostics and alpha-beta excess-return regression; and risk-profile monotonicity with a constrained convex projection of risk-averse inclusion scores.
+The solver emits a single structured JSON object that summarizes the audit and assigns one discrete consistency signature from `{fully_consistent, portfolio_consistent_with_evidence_warnings, risk_profile_inconsistent, globally_inconsistent}`.

 ---

 ## 1. Background and Motivation

-The deployment of multi-agent large language model architectures for portfolio construction, while empirically promising, raises substantive concerns regarding evidentiary integrity, role compartmentalisation, and the reconciliation of dialectical disagreement among specialist agents.
-The AlphaAgents framework introduced by Zhao et al. (2025) demonstrates that a coordinated debate among role-prompted agents can outperform single-agent baselines on a curated equity universe.
-However, the validity of such a system rests not solely on realised portfolio performance but on the integrity of the upstream evidence chain.
-A portfolio that outperforms its benchmark while relying upon claims unsupported by permissible evidence, or upon a debate whose terminal consensus fails to reconcile with the published decision table, constitutes an empirically successful yet methodologically incoherent system.
-The present solver addresses this gap by treating the multi-agent benchmark as a single coupled audit problem rather than a disjoint collection of validation checks.
+The deployment of multi-agent language-model architectures for portfolio construction raises substantive concerns regarding evidentiary integrity, role compartmentalization, and the reconciliation of disagreement among specialist agents.
+A coordinated debate among role-prompted agents may improve portfolio selection, but realized portfolio performance alone is not sufficient to establish methodological coherence.
+A portfolio that outperforms its benchmark while relying on unsupported claims, unauthorized evidence channels, or a terminal consensus that fails to reconcile with the dataset decision table is economically successful but audit-inconsistent.
+This solver treats the benchmark as a single coupled consistency problem rather than a collection of independent validation checks.

-The intellectual premise of the audit is that a faithful reconstruction must enforce a strict separation between the analysis window, in which evidence is gathered and decisions are formed, and the portfolio window, in which realised returns are evaluated.
-Any leakage of portfolio-window information into the decision-formation process would constitute a lookahead violation.
-The solver therefore enforces, by contractual validation, that the portfolio window begins strictly after the analysis window terminates and that all evidence timestamps respect this temporal partition.
+The audit enforces a strict separation between the analysis window, where evidence and stock-level features are used to form decisions, and the portfolio window, where realized returns are evaluated.
+Portfolio-window prices must not be used to form, revise, or reinterpret analysis-window decisions.
+Available evidence dates are interpreted within the analysis window, while portfolio-window prices are reserved for realized-performance evaluation.

 The full reference paper is available at https://arxiv.org/pdf/2508.11152.